Samitti/Samitti/README.md

 - 🌱 I’m currently learning new skills 🤣
 - 👯 I’m looking for new job opportunities
-- 🥅 2022 Goals: Contribute more and Learn new skills.
+- 🥅 2023 Goals: Contribute more and Learn new skills.
-- ⚡ Fun fact: 3D Animation
+- ⚡ Fun fact: 3D Animation Content Creator

 ### Connect with me: